ezzhang8/ezzhang8/README.md

 ### Hi there 👋
 Thanks for checking out my profile.
-I'm a 3B Software Engineering student at the University of Waterloo! https://www.ericzhang.ca/
+I'm a Software Engineering student at the University of Waterloo, graduating in 2027.

+I yap more about myself on my website. https://www.ericzhang.ca/

+I'm passionate about frontend and full-stack software engineering, and building user-facing experiences.
+Looking for full-time internship opportunities from January to August 2026.

 <!--
 🔭 I’m currently ...